roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  Wendy shrank away from me and finally had the good sense to shut the hell up.
 Every time I thought things were getting better, she had to cock it up again.

  Kelly came waltzing into the room, with bottles of water in one hand, and a half-eaten sandwich in the other.
 She tossed two of the bottles onto the bed, did a cute little spin, and practically danced into the bathroom.
-Report_Story #5